KingdomBuilders/kingdombuilders.github.io/_posts/2015-07-14-inspired-words.md

 ---
 layout:     post
-title:      Inspired Words: Meant to be Shared
+title:      Inspired Words - Meant to be Shared
 date:       2015-07-14
 summary:    Using technology to help sermons reach their audience
 author:     Becky Newhook